khiemtranthien/github_stats/README.md

 Technical decisions
 --
 * Why to choose MongoDB:
-    * Flexible schema helps me to adapt with a number of different event payload structures
+    * Flexible schema adapts to a number of different event payload structures easily
     * Be a good choice to store JSON-like data
-    * Easy to setup and fit with my laptop storage and RAM
+    * Easy to setup and fit with my laptop storage and memory

 * Why is Java 8:
     * Java 7 is deprecated soon
-    * Java 8 have big improvements on code syntax: lambda, stream, instant date, concurrency (executor), javascript engine (nashorn), etc, which helps me code more quickly
+    * Java 8 have big improvements on code syntax: lambda, stream, instant date, concurrency (executor), javascript engine (nashorn), etc, which helps me code more quickly and efficiently

 Need to improve
 ---
+* Features:
+    * Add more metric to make the health score more sense

+* Code:
     * Add unit test
     * Consider restructure class implementation with interface to support mock test
     * Add dependency injection to manage repo objects to de-coupling between classes
-* Move some hard-code number/string to config file